 A great answer would demonstrate that they are not personally attached to their designs and they don’t take negative feedback personally.
 But it should also show that they can communicate WHY they made the design decisions they did.

-Whoever you hire needs to be able to communicate the benefits of the design elements they include but also are open to finding alternate solutions that can fill the need but still makes the client, you, happy.
+Whoever you hire needs to be able to communicate the benefits of the design elements they include but also are open to finding alternative solutions that can fill the need but still make the client, you, happy.

 Trust us.
-You do not need to have a specific trend or next big thing in mind when you ask this question.
-This question isn’t about looking for a right answer.
+You do not need to have a specific trend or the next big thing in mind when you ask this question.
+This question isn’t about looking for the right answer.
 This question is about getting at how up-to-date the candidate is about design trends and innovations.